award

 3. Right-of-Way Rules

 Parking lots have unique right-of-way rules.
-Drivers traveling in the main lanes typically have the right-of-way over those pulling out of parking spots or feeder lanes.
-If one vehicle was merging into traffic from a parking space or feeder lane and collided with a car in the main thoroughfare, the merging vehicle would likely be at fault.
+Drivers traveling in the main lanes typically have the right of way over those pulling out of parking spots or feeder lanes.
+If one vehicle were merging into traffic from a parking space or feeder lane and collided with a car in the main thoroughfare, the merging vehicle would likely be at fault.

 Frequently Asked Questions (FAQs)

-A: Absolutely.
+Absolutely.
 Signs such as “Stop,” “Yield,” or “One Way” can significantly impact fault determination.
-Ignoring such signage is often seen as negligence and can shift liability to the driver who failed to obey.
+Ignoring such signage is often considered negligence and can shift liability to the driver who failed to obey it.

 How Can You Avoid Parking Lot Accidents?